sequencerr/proxybroker/README.md

 *Porting to Python3.10+ is painful and the progress is moving slowly.*
 *We need more volunteers to join.
-PRs welcome! :joy:*
+PRs welcome!*

 ProxyBroker
 ===========